simp/pupmod-simp-simp_options/REFERENCE.md

 Data type: `Boolean`

 Feature flag for libkv.

-If set to true, it will enable the libkv backend for some functions.
+Enable the libkv backend for some functions

 Default value: `false`